NelsondaRosa/social-asteroids/README.md

 # Social Asteroids

-Social Asteroids is a place to play the classic Asteroids game while sharing your scores, meet friends and to discuss on the forum.
+Social Asteroids is a place to play the classic Asteroids game while you share your scores, meet friends and discuss on the forum.

-The purpose of the project is to serve as a portfolio to demonstrate capabilities with the Spring ecosystem in Java.
-In it, **DDD** architecture concepts are implemented, as well as the criteria of a **REST** application.
+The purpose of the project is to serve as a portfolio to demonstrate my capabilities with the Spring ecosystem in Java. **DDD** architecture concepts are implemented, as well as the criteria of a **REST** application.
 I also want it to serve as a reference for those who need content for the technologies used.

 ## Architecture